Dinal02/9.YelpCamp/README.md

 - **HTML, CSS, Bootstrap**
 - **Mongoose**

-- ## Take a look at this web-app using below URL:
+- ## Take a look at this web-app using the given Link below:
 - https://yelpcamp-9lcq.onrender.com/